 I find this is actually something ignored in modern fantasy books.
 As America becomes less religious, so do the books it produces.
 However, what most writers seem to ignore is the importance of religion is every society and what laws or taboos might be broken.

 For example, murder is a criminal law, but it is also a sin in Christian society.
-However, certain things—like swearing—are not criminally, civilly, or commonly wrong, but may be considered wrong be religions.
+However, certain things—like swearing—are not criminally, civilly, or commonly wrong, but may be considered wrong by religions.
 Think about religions—made up or real—that are incorporated in the world.
-Do their laws go with the government laws, or against it—like Jews don’t eat pork?
+Do their laws go with the government laws, or against it?

 4. Arbitrators and Kings